usaid-cs/yesterday-i-learned/random.md

 1. Things like Yubikeys are rarely time-based.
 The thing contains a key pair, with only the public key readable via USB.
 The server will get a copy of the public key when you add your thing.
 When you try to log in, you need the private key to sign a random number that the server gives you, and the signed message that you return must have the same signature as your public key, which the server knows.
 1. A widow is a woman whose husband died.
 A widower is a man whose wife died.
 1. *Vladimir* means "great power".
 Actually, "power great".
 Using the same logic, Boromir ought to mean "Great bro".
-1. A [hostile bid](https://www.investopedia.com/terms/h/hostile-bid.asp) is a takeover bid that is similar to a [hostile takeover bid](https://www.investopedia.com/terms/h/hostile-takeover-bid.asp)?
-In a hostile bid, you [convince](https://www.investopedia.com/terms/t/tenderoffer.asp) the shareholders to sell you shares, even if management doesn't like it.
 1. [Throwing in *the* towel](https://idioms.thefreedictionary.com/throw+in+the+towel), from boxing, means to quit, give up, or stop trying.
 1. Secret gists are still publicly readable if the links are leaked.
 1. (Some) supercomputers are sold to [governments](https://en.wikipedia.org/wiki/Communications_Security_Establishment#Code_breaking_equipment) for code breaking.